 On the flip side, poor customer experiences create unhappy customers.
 And, did you know that unhappy customers are expensive?

 Customers left with a bad taste in their mouth after interacting with your company or brand are more likely not to buy from you, now or in the future.
 Moreover, they can cause you reputational damage and loss of valuable referrals if they decide to share their experience with friends or broadcast it on social media.
 According to Forbes, dissatisfied customers translate into billions in lost revenue every year for brands worldwide.
-In financial terms, poor customer experience (CX) can have a measurable impact on your organization's bottom line.
+In financial terms, poor customer experience (CX) can have a measurable impact on your organisation's bottom line.

-With this in mind, businesses today are increasingly recognizing the power of a good customer experience when it comes to building loyalty, increasing retention and securing long-term growth.
+With this in mind, businesses today are increasingly recognising the power of a good customer experience when it comes to building loyalty, increasing retention and securing long-term growth.
 But what exactly is customer experience, and how do you make your CX better?

 What is Customer Experience?

 Consider every customer interaction with your business as a journey (a buyer's journey).
 Customer experience, also known as CX, is the holistic perception your customers have of your business or brand throughout this journey – from the awareness stage to the end of the customer lifecycle.

 There are two primary touchpoints in a customer experience: the people and the products/services.
 However, every single aspect of the journey can affect the way your customers view and feel about your business.
 From the website navigation experience you offer to the quality of your customer services and your products' delivery time, everything you do can impact your customers' perception of you and their decision to keep coming back – or not.

 According to Temkin, the "Godfather of Customer Experience", the key components of customer experience are the following three: